openaddresses/openaddresses/CONTRIBUTING.md

 Still a new source?
 Awesome!
 - If the source is raster data (images/webmap/not downloadable) please add it to the [Raster Wiki](https://github.com/openaddresses/openaddresses/wiki/Raster-Data-Sources)
 - If the source costs money, please add it to the [Commercial Wiki](https://github.com/openaddresses/openaddresses/wiki/Commercial-sources)
-- If the source is parcel data, please add it to the [Parcel Wiki](https://github.com/openaddresses/openaddresses/wiki/Parcel-Sources)
 - If you have an awesome link/contact but no data, add it to the [Outreach Wiki](https://github.com/openaddresses/openaddresses/wiki/Potential-Outreach)
 - Finally, if you have raw data open an [issue](https://github.com/openaddresses/openaddresses/issues/new) and we'll add it for you or [add it yourself](https://github.com/openaddresses/openaddresses/blob/master/CONTRIBUTING.md)